 FAQs about licensing actions

-The Minnesota Department of Human Services (DHS) in partnership with counties licenses approximately 22,000 service providers, including child care and foster care.
+The Minnesota Department of Human Services (DHS) in partnership with county and private foster care licensing agencies, licenses approximately 23,000 service providers, including family child care and foster care.
 This page answers questions frequently asked about licensing actions and maltreatment investigations involving DHS-licensed providers.

 Severity and types of licensing actions

 DHS and licensors from county and private foster care licensing agencies, regularly review licensed programs, investigate complaints and issue licensing actions for providers who are out of compliance.
 The types of licensing actions include:

 - Conditional license